 Two cohorts of students are then determined to calculate median wages one and five years after their highest level of education.
 For example, students who earned their degree in 2015-16 and are no longer enrolled make up the base population for the 2016-17 Median Wages After 1 Year.
 Students who earned their highest level of education in 2011-12 and are no longer enrolled make up the base population for the 2016-17 Median Wages After 5 Years.
 Former students can be counted multiple times within a year if they had multiple fields of studies.

 Field of study is determined using the Classification of Instructional Programs code that colleges and universities include when submitting data to the state.
 CIP codes are important because colleges and universities have the freedom to name their programs uniquely and using the CIP code standardizes the meaning.
 In the event an award does not come with a CIP, those students are not included in the median annual wages calculation.
 CIP codes have a hierarchy format by using two-, four-, and six- digit CIP codes.
 This report only features two- and four- digit CIP codes.
-To learn more about CIP codes, visit the National Center for Education Statistics web page on CIP.
+To learn more about CIP codes, visit the National Center for Education Statistics.

 Median wages are calculated by degree level ranging from students who earned certificates through students who earned a master’s or higher degree.
 Median wages have been rounded to the nearest $100.
 There must be at least 10 former students employed for a median wage to be calculated.